tangramor/nginx-php8-fpm/README.md

 * php8.0.13_node17
 * php8_node15

-**NOTE** If you are upgrade from PHP 8.0 to 8.1, you may need to run `composer update` to upgrade php modules
+**NOTE** If you are upgrading from PHP 8.0 to 8.1, you may need to run `composer update` to upgrade php modules

 ## PHP Modules